SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/keeper-security.md

 This application has been developed and is supported by [Keeper Security](https://keepersecurity.com/).
 For more information about Keeper please visit [https://keepersecurity.com](https://keepersecurity.com/) or email **business.support@keepersecurity.com** for help.

-This page provides instructions for collecting logs for the Keeper Security App for Sumo Logic.
+This section provides instructions for collecting logs for the Keeper Security App for Sumo Logic.

 ### Configure collection for Keeper Security